1. Commitment to recognised human rights standard

 4. Complaint mechanisms

-Our employees can report possible violations of human rights or potential violations of laws or internal regulations to their supervisors or to the Compliance Officer.
-In addition, they, but also third parties, can contact our external ombudsman who, as a lawyer, is bound to secrecy.
-All reported incidents are promptly investigated and processed.
+Our employees can report possible violations of human rights or possible infringements of laws or internal regulations to their supervisors or to the Compliance Officer.
+In addition, they and third parties can use an internet-based whistleblowing system to report possible violations around the clock (www.bkms-system.com/leg).
+Whistleblowers can remain anonymous if they wish.
+All reported incidents are investigated and processed promptly.